mozilla/normandy/docs/qa/environments.rst

 Production
 ----------
 Production is the live, user-facing instance of Normandy that is hit by every active user of Firefox.
-The public server is served through a CDN with a cache time of a few minutes.
+The public read-only API server is served through a CDN with a cache time of a few minutes.

 - **Public Read-only API server:** https://normandy.cdn.mozilla.net/